-The report is divided into two parts: comparisons of the New Economy with domestic locations in sections I to IV, and with selected international countries in sections V and VI.
+The report is divided into two parts:

+- Comparisons of the New Economy with domestic locations in Sections 1-4, and - Comparisons with selected international countries in Sections 5 and 6.

 In the domestic comparisons, a summary page for each indicator lists and graphs Puerto Rico's raw score and ranking, along with the top three and bottom three ranking states.
 Subsequent pages furnish additional information on Puerto Rico's performance on each indicator.
-In the international comparisons, the indicator scores for Puerto Rico, the U.S. overall and a selected group of countries are listed and graphed (please see summary table II above).
+In the international comparisons, the indicator scores for Puerto Rico, the U.S. overall and a selected group of countries are listed and graphed (please see Summary Table II above).